lyteword/chspurgeon-tod/volume-7/psalm-139.md

 c) rejoice, saith he, that I have not run in vain, neither laboured in vain.

-2\.In the *agent* the heart and soul is to be considered, which in the person acting is the chief mover.
+2\.
+In the *agent* the heart and soul is to be considered, which in the person acting is the chief mover.
 If the soul be *Rachah,* vain and light, as when we take God's name without due advice and reverence, though we propound a right end, yet we take his name in vain.
 Therefore the wise man advises "not to be rash with our mouth" (Ec 5:2); and the Psalmist professes that his heart was fixed when he praised God (Ps 57:7): the heart ought to be fixed and stablished by a due consideration of God's greatness when we speak of him.
 This is opposed to rashness, inconstancy, and lightness, such as are in chaff and smoke, which are apt to be carried away with every blast, and such as are so qualified do take God's name in vain.

-3\.In the *work* itself may be a twofold vanity, which must be avoided.
+3\.
+In the *work* itself may be a twofold vanity, which must be avoided.
 Firstly, Falsehood.
 Secondly, Injustice.

 a) If it be *false,* then is it also vain, as theirs in Isa 28:15: "We have made a covenant with death, and with hell are we at agreement; when the overflowing scourge shall pass through, it shall not come unto us: for we have made lies our refuge, and under falsehood have we hid ourselves."
 And this is that *actio erroris,* work of error, of which Jeremiah speaketh. *Vanitas opponitur veritati,* vanity is opposed to verity and truth; therefore a thing is said to be vain when it is false or erroneous.
 "They are vanity, the work of errors", saith the prophet (Jer 10:15); and as there is truth in natural things, so is there a truth in moral things, which if it be wanting, our speech is vain.